marklello/adopt-a-goat-mark-lello/README.md

 #### Evaluation

-The goal of this exercise is to demonstrate your ability to identify points of failure in a web application and design the appropriate tests to validate appropriate functionality.
+The goal of this exercise is to demonstrate your ability to identify points of failure in a web application and design tests to validate appropriate functionality.
 We are looking for problem solving and meticulous thinking above proficiency in any particular programming language.
 As such, the verbal TODOs that outline future tests are just as important as the actual tests that you create.

 We will also be evaluating the organizational structure of your test suite.
 Clean code and attention to reusability goes a long way.

-Don't hesitate to leave comments along the way that explain your thought process.
+Don't hesitate to leave comments that explain your thought process.
 The more we understand your thought process the easier it is to follow your submission.
 Also, if you find yourself stuck or the instructions seem unclear please reach out to `devs@logicgate.com` with questions.

 #### References